commonknowledge/wordpress-starter-template/README.md

 ## Requirements

 - Docker [installed](https://docs.docker.com/install/)
 - PHP and Composer installed locally.
-If not, you can use them in containers provided, prefixing all Composer commands below with `docker-compose run composer <command>`
+If not, you can use them in containers provided, prefixing all Composer commands below with `docker compose run composer <command>`

 ## Run locally

 1. [Generate a repository](https://github.com/commonknowledge/groundwork-starter-template/generate) from this template
 2. If you have PHP and Composer installed locally you can run from this directory `composer install`.
-Otherwise run `composer install` via Docker with `docker-compose run composer install`.
+Otherwise run `composer install` via Docker with `docker compose run composer install`.
 3. Copy `.env.example` to `.env`, running `cp .env.example .env`.
 The example file contains variables required for this Docker Compose setup but modify details appropriately [as per the Bedrock documentation](https://roots.io/bedrock/docs/environment-variables/) as required.
 4. Start up all containers with:

 ```
-docker-compose up
+docker compose up
 ```

 6. You can access the site at [http://localhost:8082](http://localhost:8082).
-You can install WordPress automatically by running `docker-compose run wordpress wp --allow-root core install --url=http://localhost:8082 --title='WordPress Starter Template' --admin_user=ck_admin --admin_email=hello@commonknowledge.coop`.
+You can install WordPress automatically by running `docker compose run wordpress wp --allow-root core install --url=http://localhost:8082 --title='WordPress Starter Template' --admin_user=ck_admin --admin_email=hello@commonknowledge.coop`.

 # Full development documentation